 \section{Introduction}

 Hilbert schemes of points on surfaces have been studied for many years with techniques from different branches of mathematics, such as algebraic geometry, symplectic geometry and representation theory (\cite{Na99, Qi18}).
 The birational geometry and automorphisms of these Hilbert schemes was explored recently (see \cite{Hu17} for a survey).
 One interesting question is whether each automorphism of the Hilbert scheme is natural, that is, it is induced by some automorphism of the underlying surface.
 This is not true in general when the underlying surface is a K3 surface (\cite{BC16, HT16, Og16, Ca19}).
-Nevertheless, it was shown in \cite{BOR20} (see also \cite{Ha19}) that each automorphism of the Hilbert scheme of points is natural provided the underlying surface either weak Fano or of general type.
+In \cite{BOR20}, this question was settled when the underlying surface is either weak del Pezzo or of general type (see also \cite{Ha19}).

 It is well-known that the Hilbert scheme of points on a smooth projective variety can be rather singular if the dimension of the underlying variety is greater than two.
-More precisely, let $X$ be a smooth projective variety of dimension $\geq 3$ and $X^{[n]}$ the Hilbert scheme of $n$ points on $X$, then $X^{[n]}$ is smooth if and only if $n \leq 3$ (\cite[Page 40]{Ch98}).
+More precisely, let $X$ be a smooth projective variety of dimension $\geq 3$ and let $X^{[n]}$ be the Hilbert scheme of $n$ points on $X$, then $X^{[n]}$ is smooth if and only if $n \leq 3$ (\cite[Page 40]{Ch98}).
 Recently, Hilbert squares, i.e., Hilbert schemes of two points have been studied from different aspects (\cite{GS14, Vo17, BFR19, Mb19, Sh19, BOR20, BFR20}).
 In this paper, we concentrate on their automorphism groups.
 Recall that every automorphism of $(\PP^n)^{[2]}$ is natural by \cite[Theorem 4]{BOR20}.
-Our aim is to generalise this result to the Hilbert square of a smooth hypersurface.
+Our aim is to generalise this result to the Hilbert square of a smooth projective hypersurface.
 This answers a question in \cite[Remark 21]{BFR20}.

 \begin{theorem} Let $N\geq 4$ be a positive integer.
-Let $X\subset \PP^N$ be a smooth hypersurface of degree $d \geq 2$.
+Let $X\subset \PP^N$ be a smooth projective hypersurface of degree $d \geq 2$.
 Then every automorphism of $\xht$ is natural. \end{theorem}

 Combined with the main results of \cite{MM64}, we obtain the following.